 Can I trust Edge Secure Network for sensitive data?

 It adds a privacy layer to Edge traffic, but for highly sensitive activities banking, confidential work, or sensitive communications many users prefer a reputable standalone VPN with strong privacy guarantees and independent audits.
-Hoxx vpn edge review: complete guide to private browsing, streaming, and security
+Edge free vpn reddit

 What if I don’t want to use Edge Secure Network?